LukeStampfli/EmbeddedFPSExample/docs-src/guide/room-system-part-2-server-side.md

     }
 ```

-But we don't know to which room we should add the player so we have to ask the RoomManager first:
+But we don't know which room we should add the player to, so we have to ask the RoomManager first:
 ```csharp
     public void TryJoinRoom(IClient client, JoinRoomRequest data)
     {